nativefier/nativefier/docs/api.md

 -a, --arch <value>
 ```

-Processor architecture, automatically determined based on the current OS.
-Can be overwritten by specifying either `ia32`, `x64` or `armv7l`.
+The processor architecture to target when building.
+  - Automatically set to the build-time machine architecture...
+  - ... or can be overridden by specifying one of: `x64`, `arm`, `arm64`, `ia32`.

 #### [app-copyright]